 Can I book a screening room at the FSC?

 The FSC has two classrooms (seating 18 and 25) with digital projection, DVD/blu-ray, large screen, and 5.1 surround sound system that can be used for occasional curricular digital screenings.
 Please contact us with date / time / course information to check availability.
 We also recommend booking a multimedia classroom as those tend to be more avaiable.

 How can I book a multimedia classroom?

-Multimedia classrooms are located all over campus and are listed here.
-To book a room contact the Registrar at 773-702-7891.
+Multimedia classrooms are located all over campus and can be booked through the Registrar's Office.

 Why is the FSC's circulation policy so restrictive?

 The study collection was first envisioned as an entirely non-circulating collection for use primarily in cinema courses.
 In recent years that standard has been relaxed so that more people can benefit from the holdings.
 While the short loan period may cause inconvenience for some, it helps us maintain the quality of the collection resulting in fewer lost and broken discs and tapes.
 On the whole, on-site viewing and prompt return of off-site loans helps keep materials available to all.